dzoganik/erp-cli/README.md

 # Dzoganik_ErpCli Module

-Module for CLI commands for the Dzoganik_Erp module.
+Magento 2 module for CLI commands for the Dzoganik_Erp module.

 ## Commands